ArcInstitute/ScreenPro2/README.md

 )
 ```

-Here is a draft code to process FASTQ files and generate counts for an experiment with [CRISPRi-dual-sgRNA-screens](#crispri-dual-sgrna-screens):
+Here is a draft code to process FASTQ files and generate counts for an experiment with [CRISPRa/i-dual-sgRNA-screens](#crispri-dual-sgrna-screens):

 ```python